 Login and security

-Swissquote provides only a one-step login, but if you turn on Level 3 security, it prompts you to submit a separate secure PIN.
+Swissquote provides only a one-step login, but if you turn on Level 3 security, it prompts you to set a separate secure PIN.
 For logins, you can also use external password management apps like 1Password.

 After logging in, you can set biometric authentication, which is a convenient feature.